 Lenoir-Rhyne University ("LR" or "University") is committed to providing a workplace and educational environment, as well as other benefits, programs, and activities that are free from discrimination, harassment, and retaliation.
-LR is also committed to creating a safe campus environment for all members of the LR community, including, but not limited to, those who identify as transgender and gender non-conforming.
-To that end, LR does not discriminate on the basis of race, religion, color, sex (including sex stereotypes and sex characteristics), ethnicity, national origin, physical or mental disability, age, marital status, pregnancy or related conditions, sexual orientation, gender identity, gender expression, veteran or military status, or any other characteristic or status protected by applicable law.
+LR is also committed to creating a safe campus environment for all members of the LR community.
+To that end, LR does not discriminate on the basis of race, religion, color, sex, ethnicity, national origin, physical or mental disability, age, marital status, pregnancy or related conditions, sexual orientation, veteran or military status, or any other characteristic or status protected by applicable law.
 To ensure compliance with federal and state civil rights laws and regulations and to affirm its commitment to promoting the goals of fairness and equity in all aspects of the educational program, activity, and employment, LR has developed internal policies and procedures that provide a prompt, fair, and impartial process for those involved in an allegation of discrimination or harassment, and for allegations of retaliation.
 LR values and upholds the equal dignity of all members of its community and strives to balance the rights of the parties in the grievance process during what is often a difficult time for all those involved.

 The core purpose of this Policy is the prohibition of all forms of discrimination.
 Sometimes, discrimination involves exclusion from activities, such as admission, athletics, or employment.
-Other times, discrimination takes the form of harassment or, in the case of sex-based discrimination, can encompass sexual or sex-based harassment, sexual assault, stalking, sexual exploitation, dating violence, or domestic violence.
+Other times, discrimination takes the form of harassment or, in the case of sex-based discrimination, can encompass sexual harassment, sexual assault, stalking, sexual exploitation, dating violence, or domestic violence.
 When an alleged violation of this Policy is reported, the allegations will be addressed pursuant to this Policy, as detailed below.
 When the Respondent at issue in the report is a member of the LR community, the grievance process set forth in this Policy will be available regardless of whether the Complainant is also a member of the LR community.
 This community includes, but is not limited to, students, student organizations, faculty, administrators, staff, and third parties associated with the University, such as guests, visitors, volunteers, invitees, and campers.
 The grievance procedures set forth below may be applied to allegations involving single incidents, patterns of alleged behavior, and/or the broader campus climate.